 Mohs Surgery at Mohs Skin Cancer Center

-What to expect from Mohs Surgery
+Recovery from Mohs Surgery

-What Makes Mohs So Effective?
+What Makes Mohs Surgery so Effective?

 Traditional surgical excisions make vertical slices, almost like cutting a loaf of bread.
 By using this technique, the pathologist can only sample the outer margins of the tissue.
 So only about 1% of the specimen is being examined.
 Mohs surgery is much more precise, 100% of the specimen is examined.
 Therefore, Mohs surgery results in higher skin cancer cure rates than other methods of surgery.

 Mohs Surgery at Trillium Creek